 Repeat yourself.
 Add 2 or 3 of the same type of succulent, such as 2 column-shaped cacti or 3 rosette-shaped echeveria.
 Repeated forms give instant continuity to your garden.

-These beautiful gardens are already planted with thriving cacti and/or other succulents.
+Choose a beautiful garden already planted with thriving cacti and/or other succulents, or make your own.
 Care is easy -- these plants are low-maintenance and drought-resistant.
 Best of all, you'll enjoy your cactus dish garden for a long time.